 Portuguese non-residents are generally exempt from paying taxes from dividends and capital gains in Portugal on fundos de capital de risco funds (unless your fiscal residency is in a country that Portugal considers a tax haven).
 But, unfortunately, it doesn’t mean that you’re entirely free from taxes as you will have to declare and pay these in the country of your tax residency.

-If you decide to become a Portuguese tax resident (with NHR status or without), you’ll have to pay 10% of withholding tax on distributions.
+If you decide to become a Portuguese tax resident, you’ll have to pay 10% of withholding tax on distributions.

 Extra considerations for US investors